tstiddy/nodejs-webhooks-rest-sample/README.md

 ## Questions and comments

-We'd love to get your feedback about the Office 365 PHP Connect sample.
+We'd love to get your feedback about the Microsoft Graph Webhook sample.
 You can send your questions and suggestions to us in the [Issues](https://github.com/OfficeDev/Microsoft-Graph-NodeJs-Webhooks/issues) section of this repository.

 Office 365 development questions?
 Post them to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
 Make sure to tag your questions or comments with [Office365] and [API].